MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-attack-disruption.md

 # Automatic attack disruption in Microsoft Defender for Business

+A human-operated attack is an active attack by cybercriminals who infiltrate an organization, elevate their privileges, navigate the network, and deploy ransomware or steal information.
+To learn more, see [Human-operated ransomware attacks](/security/ransomware/human-operated-ransomware#human-operated-ransomware-attacks).

+To help protect against human-operated attacks, [automatic attack disruption](../defender/automatic-attack-disruption.md) capabilities were recently added to Microsoft 365 Defender.
+Now, these capabilities are coming to Defender for Business!
-[Automatic attack disruption](../defender/automatic-attack-disruption.md) capabilities are coming to Defender for Business!
-With these capabilities, as soon as a [human-operated attack](/security/ransomware/human-operated-ransomware#human-operated-ransomware-attacks) is detected on a device, automated attack disruption capabilities take action immediately to contain the affected device and user accounts on the device.

-When an attack is detected, an incident is created in the Microsoft 365 Defender portal.
-Your security team can view details about the risk and the containment status of compromised assets, during and after the process.
-You can view these details on the Incident page, which provides the full details of the attack and the up-to-date status of associated assets.
+With automatic attack disruption, as soon as a human-operated attack is detected on a device, steps are taken immediately to contain the affected device and user accounts on the device.
+An an incident is created in the Microsoft 365 Defender portal.
+Your security team can view details about the risk and containment status of compromised assets during and after the process.
+An Incident page provides details about the attack and up-to-date status of affected assets.

 ## View details about an attack in the Action center